charlesrich/Disco/README.txt

 inspired by the same collaborative discourse theory as Collagen (see docs).
 Disco uses the ANSI/CEA-2018 Task Model Description (CETask 1.0) standard for its task representation and is built on top of the CETask reference implementation (see 'task' project below).

-This is an open-source project under the MIT License (see LICENSE file).
+In addition, Disco also supports a more limited, but simpler, dialogue-tree language (called D4g---Disco for Games) described in docs/RichSidner2012_IVA.pdf

 Disco is intended to be integrated with other systems, such as appliances, games, robots, etc.  However, for demonstration and